prittt/YACCLAB/README.md

   connected components and for nearest neighbor matching is a common application for CCL.

 =======

-### Introduction

-To check the correctness of an implementation, the output of an algorithm is compared with that of the OpenCV cv::connectedComponents function.
-Notice that 8-connectivity is always used.
-A colorized version of the input images can also be produced,to visually check the output and investigate possible labeling errors.
+###Tests

 Average run-time tests execute an algorithm on every image of a dataset.
 The process can be repeated more times in a single test, to get the minimum execution time for each image: this allows to get more reproducible results and overlook delays produced by other running processes.
 It is also possible to compare the execution speed of different algorithms on the same dataset: in this case, selected algorithms are executed sequentially on every image of the dataset.
 Results are presented in three different formats: a plain text file, histogram charts, either in color or in gray-scale, and a LaTeX table, which can be directly included in research papers.